Quakers -- Travel

 Subject Source: Library of Congress Subject Headings

-Scope and Content This collection is composed of a single, original, handwritten copy of Peter Andrews’ journal kept during his travels in England during 1755-1756.
-Entries describe his voyage from Philadelphia to Newcastle, including weather, fellow passengers, and Quaker meetings held onboard.
-Upon Andrews’ arrival in England, entries describe visits to fellow Quakers, Quaker meetings, and discussions of the state of the Society of Friends in England.
+Overview Journal kept during Andrews's travels in England during the years 1755 and 1756.
+Entries describe his voyage from Philadelphia to Newcastle, including the weather, fellow passengers, and Quaker meetings held on board.
+Upon Andrews’s arrival in England, entries describe visits to fellow Quakers, Quaker meetings, and discussions of the state of the Society of Friends in England.

 Scope and Content note This collection is comprised of the single volume notebook of Cassandra Rigby Brinton, and provides a record of Friends who visited her meeting in Lampeter, and her family's Sadsbury Monthly Meeting.
 Entries describe the individuals who visited, many of whom stayed with Brinton's family.
 The collection also includes a typed extract of a letter from Walter L. Moore, who donated the notebook, providing further context for the notebook.